 Oncology is the study of cancer, and doctors who specialize in caring for patients with cancer are called oncologists.
 Phelps Health offers exceptional oncology services at the Delbert Day Cancer Institute (DDCI) with highly trained medical oncologists, radiation oncologists, nurse practitioners, nurses who are certified in oncology care, therapists, dosimetrists, technologists, research nurses, doctors of pharmacology, certified pharmacy technicians and more.
+Meet our team here.
 The DDCI also has a social worker, dietitian, nurse navigator, financial counselor and tumor registrar to assist patients.

 Differences Between Medical Oncology and Radiation Oncology

 Medical oncology focuses on the diagnosis and treatment of cancer.
 Oncology is one of the most rapidly changing fields of medicine.
 Innovative treatments including intravenous, oral medications and targeted therapies (non-chemotherapy drugs that are designed to treat specific tumor types) used in addition to traditional chemotherapy.
 Medical oncology provides multidisciplinary treatment, meaning there are many people involved in a cancer patient’s care.
 Phelps Health medical oncologists, nurses and staff coordinate a patient’s treatment and therapy, which may include chemotherapy, targeted agents, surgery, radiation therapy, genetics testing, counseling and palliative or supportive care.